thomasvandoren/blog.thomasvandoren.com/content/jenkins-windows-slave-with-git.rst

 Jenkins Windows Slave with Git
 ##############################
 :date: 2011-09-27 23:07
-:author: thomas
+:author: Thomas Van Doren
 :category: tech
-:tags: cygwin, git, jenkins, jenkins slave, msysgit, ssh, tech, windows, windows slave
+:tags: cygwin, git, jenkins, msysgit, ssh, tech, windows
 :slug: jenkins-windows-slave-with-git

 There are some articles out there about setting up Jenkins slaves on